Crews battle blaze at Whitemarsh Township apartment building

 The building was evacuated and no injuries were reported.

-As of 10:20 a.m., crews were still working to bring the fire under control.
+More than an hour after the fire started, crews were still working to bring it under control.

 Crews battle blaze at Whitemarsh Township apartment building